rspec/rspec-metagem/README.markdown

 ## Get Started

 Start with a simple example of behavior you expect from your system.
-Do this before you write any code:
+Do this before you write any implementation code:

     # in spec/calculator_spec.rb
     describe Calculator, "add" do